-While most Catholics are familiar with the concept of "state in life" to describe whether one chooses the married or the consecrated life, there is a corresponding idea of "station in life" that was traditionally used to explain differentiation of men into different social classes.
-The original medieval distinction recognized only three stations: "Those who work, those who pray, those who fight", but by the high middle ages these distinctions would be subdivided into over two dozen distinct "stations in life", each with their own social standing and corresponding obligations.
-But how did these diverse "social standings" interact with the Gospel's universal call to humility?
+While most Catholics are familiar with the concept of “state in life” to describe whether one chooses the marriage or the consecrated life, there is also a corresponding idea of “station in life” that was traditionally used to explain differentiation of men into different social classes.
+The original medieval distinction recognized only three stations: “Those who work, those who pray, those who fight”, but by the high middle ages these distinctions would be subdivided into over two dozen distinct “stations in life”, each with their own social standing and corresponding obligations.
+But how did these diverse “social standings” interact with the Gospel’s universal call to humility?
 Let us look into this question and see how men of high station in life still exercised humility, and how this was quite different from modern concepts of what a humility looks like.

 Until the advent of the democratic age, it was taken for granted that men found themselves in different stations in life, some better and some worse.
 Whereas modern sociologists fret a great deal about why people find themselves in particular social classes, this sort of question did not trouble the medievals; how a man arrived at his station was not as important as whether or not he lived up to his station.
-The providence that placed men in different stations was exemplified in the Middle Ages by the "Wheel of Fortune", which basically was an artistic way of depicting the apparent mystery of why some are born poor and some rich, a mystery that was only resolved in God's providence and which medieval man was content to marvel at.
-This side of heaven, the best one could do was to accept one's station in life, whatever it was, and attempt to live up to the demands of that station.
+The providence that placed men in different stations was exemplified in the Middle Ages by the “Wheel of Fortune”, which was an artistic way of depicting the apparent mystery of why some are born poor and some rich, a mystery that was only resolved in God’s providence and which medieval man was content to marvel at.
+This side of heaven, the best one could do was to accept one’s station in life, whatever it was, and attempt to live up to the demands of that station.

 This view was necessarily hierarchical, as it accepted differences in social standing as a fundamental part of the order of the world.
 The poor were with us always, and while many Christians, motivated by charity, sought to alleviate the suffering of the individual poor, little thought was taken towards ameliorating poverty itself.
-Thus, because the worldview was hierarchical, it was understood that different standards of behavior were applied to individuals differently depending upon their social standing.
+Because the worldview was hierarchical, it was understood that different standards of behavior were applied to individuals differently depending upon their social standing.
 What was appropriate for a peasant might not be appropriate for a noble, and vice versa.
 This dual standard applied not only to social mores, but even to law, as in most places peasants, nobles, clergy, townsmen and knights were under different legal codes.
-The medievals did not believe in an absolute "equality before the law"; following the ancients, they instead went by the dictum "Equality among equals, inequality among unequals", which harkened back to Aristotle.
-Society was fundamentally unequal, and this was simply part of the natural order of things.
+The medievals did not believe in an absolute “equality before the law”; following the ancients, they instead went by the dictum “Equality among equals, inequality among unequals”, which harkened back to Aristotle.
+(1) Society was fundamentally unequal, but it was ordered, and this was simply part of the natural way of things.

 Following the ancients, the medievals believed that, while the reasons one occupied a certain station in life were unknown, the fact that we found ourselves in a certain station was a sacred trust.
 Men had an obligation to humbly accept their station in life as the will of God, in such a way that abandoning our station and its responsibilities was seen as an offense against God’s providence, which orders all things.
 The view was common among the ancient Greeks, and we have these memorable lines from Plato’s Phaedo in which Socrates reflects on the general immorality of suicide as an attempt to escape the decrees of fate: